Azure-Samples/cosmosdb-springboot-aks/README.md

    ```bash
     curl -i http://20.81.108.180:8080/users
    ```

+   > [!NOTE]
    > `20.81.108.180` is the public IP address - replace it with the value for your setup

 ## Check data in Azure Cosmos DB

-Navigate to the Data Explorer menu of the Azure Cosmos DB account in the portal.
+Navigate to the `Data Explorer` menu of the Azure Cosmos DB account in the Azure portal.
 Access the `users` container to confirm.

 ## Clean up resources